-Within the last five years, a bridge has opened connecting Isla Baru directly to Cartagena, meaning that tourists can arrive with much less effort than they used to be able to–and traffic has picked up as a result.
+Within the last several years, a bridge has opened connecting Isla Baru directly to Cartagena, meaning that tourists can arrive with much less effort than they used to be able to–and traffic has picked up as a result.

 The development of the beach into a more and more popular tourist destination has come with all the double-edged swords that development often does, providing jobs and income to local families, but also causing issues with trash disposal, a shifting economy, and more.

-We feel it’s important to have those changes in the back of your mind before visiting Playa Blanca, not to discourage anyone from going, but just to make sure that you keep perspective (and to make sure you pack trash in and out and try to maintain patience with energetic locals trying to make a living from this new income source).
+We feel it’s important to have those changes in the back of your mind before visiting Playa Blanca, not to discourage anyone from going, but just to make sure that you keep perspective (and to make sure you pack your trash in and out and try to maintain patience with energetic locals trying to make a living from this new income source).

-When to Visit Playa Blanca
+When to Visit Playa Blanca, Isla Baru

 If you’re looking for a quiet, one, though, the earlier you get there, the better.

 We arrived at Playa Blanca via our shuttle bus about an hour before the first speedboats of tourists did, and that first quiet hour with a less crowded beach was wonderful.